OmniDocLayout: Towards Diverse Document Layout Generation via Coarse-to-Fine LLM Learning: Introduction

-\item We propose \textbf{OmniLayout-LLM}, trained with a \textit{Coarse-to-Fine learning paradigm}, where aesthetic rules are first acquired from diverse layouts and subsequently adapted to specific document domain with fine-grained labels.
-To the best of our knowledge, we are the first to extend document layout generation to complex and challenging domains such as newspapers.
+\item We propose \textbf{OmniDocLayout-LLM}, a lightweight 0.5B model trained under our designed \textit{coarse-to-fine learning paradigm}, where aesthetic rules are first learned from diverse layouts and then adapted to a specific document domain using only a few fine-grained annotated samples.

-\item Extensive experiments across multiple domains demonstrate that our method achieves state-of-the-art (SOTA) performance consistently.
+\item Extensive experiments across multiple document domains demonstrate that our method achieves state-of-the-art (SOTA) performance consistently.
 In addition, our visualization examples demonstrate alignment with both aesthetic principles and user expectations.

 \end{itemize}